Last Updated on

 For lovely relaxed villas, you should try Cozy Hoian Boutique Villas.

-And if you are looking for the best in town, you need to check out Hotel Royal Hoi An MGallery.
+And for the best in town, you need to check out Hotel Royal Hoi An MGallery.

 This is a UNESCO World Heritage Site.
 For more info click here.
 You can see all the UNESCO World Heritage Sites I’ve visited here.